ruivieira/trustyai-testing/tests/kserve-tls/README.md

 ## Notes

 * Remember to delete the entire namespace between runs, to ensure no left-overs (config maps, etc) are left behind.
+* ⚠️ Sometimes, even after deleting and creating a new `inferenceservice-config`, the DSC will still install the images specified in the old.
+The only solution is to delete the ODH operator and re-install it.